avilix/domemaster-stereo-shader/mentalray/Domemaster3D Installer/Domemaster_x64_readme.txt

 -The "Galaxy Creator" tool creates dynamic particle based galaxies.
 -The "DomeText" tool created raster titles and scrolling credits using the Dome Text GUI and ImageMagick.
 -The "Viewer" tool creates an immersive fulldome and panoramic image+movie viewer.
+-The "Load MentalRay Plugin" tool forces mental ray to reload.
+This can fix issues if Maya didn't startup correctly.
 -The "Wiki Help" tool loads the Domemaster Stereo Shader Wiki page in your web browser.
 -The "Version Info" tool shows the current version number for the Domemaster Stereo Shader and provides links to the download page, and the NING group.